-A major success story for Cyprus has been the maritime sector, which accounts for €1 billion in annual revenue and around 7% of the island’s GDP.
-Apart from offering shipmanagement and business services to the industry, the Cyprus Registry is classified as the third largest fleet in the European Union and for years was ranked as one of the top 10 largest merchant fleets in the world.
+A major success story for Cyprus has been the maritime sector, which accounts for around €1 billion in annual revenue and approximately 7% of the island’s GDP – and of this figure, shipmanagement alone accounts for 5%.
+Apart from offering shipmanagement and business services to the industry, the Cyprus Registry is classified as the third largest merchant fleet in the European Union and the 11thlargest in the world.
+The country is also the EU’s largest shipmanagement centre and amongst the top three in the world.
 The sector has seen growth in the past few years and Cyprus is currently looking at restructuring the commercial shipping sector to strengthen its competitive edge.
 Since introducing an advantageous EU-approved tonnage tax system in 2010, the island has continued to attract increasing numbers of shipping companies from across the world.
-The country’s maritime capital, Limassol, is home to some of the most influential names in shipping today.
-With Greece still trying to overcome its economic woes and with a looming Brexit in 2019, increasing numbers of shipmanagers and owners are relocating their operations to Cyprus.
+The country’s maritime capital, Limassol, is home to some of the most influential names in shipping today and manage around 20% of the world’s third-party managed fleet.

-Confidence levels in the Cyprus real estate sector have been steadily rising with 2016 and 2017 showing strong market performance, and the upswing continuing straight through to 2018.
-Major projects are forging ahead with more planned and in the pipeline, and residential housing projects as well as luxury developments are back in demand.
-In fact, 2017 saw an impressive 45% increase in sales contracts for high-end residential properties.
+The Cyprus real estate sector was showing strong market performance straight through to 2019, but 2020 marked a turning point as the pandemic hit worldwide.
+Amid widespread lockdowns and travel restrictions, foreign investor demand dropped significantly.
+However, by October 2021, sales to the European market increased 68% compared to the same period in the previous year.
 Cyprus’ appeal has remained strong amongst international investors, expats and retirees thanks to its Mediterranean climate, high quality of life and safety, as well as its status as an EU member state conveniently located between three continents.
-Interest from foreign house hunters and investors has once again become a driving force of the sector, and real estate prices are finally recovering.
-Cyprus has one of the highest home ownership rates in Europe and also has a longstanding market for second homes and holiday villas, making the economy heavily reliant on the sector, which contributed 14% to Cyprus Gross Value Added (GVA) in 2017.
+Cyprus has one of the highest home ownership rates in Europe and also has a longstanding market for second homes and holiday villas, making the economy heavily reliant on the sector.
 With new up-market developments, increased foreign investment in top hotels and major infrastructure projects springing up, Cyprus’ attractiveness as a property investment location is set to grow in the coming years.

-Offering a professional yet relaxed atmosphere that makes doing business pleasurable as well as pro table, Cyprus’ Mediterranean lifestyle coexists happily with a cutting-edge international business hub, allowing investors to enjoy the best of both worlds, a safe and comfortable environment for family life and a sophisticated infrastructure from which to grow and develop business.
+Offering a professional yet relaxed atmosphere that makes doing business pleasurable as well as profitable, Cyprus’ Mediterranean lifestyle coexists happily with a cutting-edge international business hub, allowing investors to enjoy the best of both worlds: a safe and comfortable environment for family life and a sophisticated infrastructure from which to grow and develop business.
 Cyprus combines numerous advantages as a business base with its EU-approved tax regime, competitive 12.5% corporate tax rate and tax breaks for high earners, its pro-business government and highly skilled workforce – as well as promising growth and development across numerous economic sectors.
-With Cyprus’ prospects on an upward trajectory, the country has all the right elements firmly in place to maintain its reputation as an international centre of business excellence in one of Europe’s most interesting investment locations.
+With Cyprus’ prospects on the rise, the country has all the right elements firmly in place to strengthen its reputation as an international centre of business excellence in one of Europe’s most interesting investment locations.